cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 When a pull request is submitted, the data are validated through [Github Actions](https://docs.github.com/en/actions) which runs the tests present in [the validations repository](https://github.com/reichlab/covid19-forecast-hub-validations).
 The intent for these tests are to validate the requirements above.
-Please [let us know](https://github.com/cdcepi/WNV-forecast-data-2022/issues) if you are facing issues while running the tests.
+Please [let us know](https://github.com/cdcepi/DoD-CLI-forecast-data/issues) if you are facing issues while running the tests.

 Policy on late or updated submissions
 ------------------

-In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by the listed [deadlines](https://github.com/cdcepi/WNV-forecast-data-2022#timeline).
-We do not accept late forecasts.
+In order to ensure that forecasting is done in real-time, all forecasts are requested to be submitted to this repository by the listed [deadlines](https://github.com/cdcepi/DoD-CLI-forecast-data2#timeline).